highmatch/unity/README.md

-# Client
+# Client ATS

-#### Target ATS

 The *first* HighMatch/Joynd client uses **Bullhorn**.

-The *second* client is currently using Greenhouse and plans to move to ADP in late 2024.
+The *second* client is currently using **Greenhouse** and plans to move to **ADP** in late 2024.
 They may want to start on Greenhouse, then migrate to ADP.
 We are waiting to hear their plans.

-We plan to get the first client online and stable before starting deployment of the second client.
-We do not want greenfield coding problems to impact two clients if possible.
+We plan to integrate the first client and achieve stability *before* starting deployment of the second client (though planning for the second can start earlier).
+We do not want greenfield coding problems from the initial coding effort to impact two clients (if possible).

 # Dev Environment Criteria